Manchester Terrier

 Are they easy to train?

-They are highly intelligent but can be independent, requiring consistent, positive reinforcement.
+They are highly intelligent and eager to please, but they can be independent-minded, requiring consistent and positive reinforcement.

 View Official FCI Standard